What causes reverse osmosis?

 While tankless systems have their advantages, they also cost a little more to install, and you’ll spend more on replacing filters.
 You also won’t have any water stored for future use, if needed.

 Reverse osmosis vs. distillation

 Reverse osmosis is generally a better water filtration system than distilling water.
 When you distill water, the distillation system will not completely remove contaminants like chlorine from the water.
 Any herbicides or pesticides or other organics with lower than normal boiling points also cannot be removed through the distillation process.

 Distillation systems are also generally much harder to maintain than reverse osmosis systems.
 These systems also require electricity to operate and can often waste much more water than an RO system.
 Reverse osmosis systems require no electricity to operate and use just the home’s water pressure to operate.

 Costs to replace parts on distillation systems are also usually more expensive than replacing those on an RO system.
 Some components like gaskets and o-rings need to be replaced yearly due to build-up, while the only yearly replacement costs for an RO system is for filters.

-When you are looking for a quality water filtration system in Aledo, TX, make sure to call the water purification specialists at Oliver's Pure Water.
+When you are looking for a quality water filtration system in Aledo and Weatherford, TX, make sure to call the water purification specialists at Oliver's Pure Water.
 Call us at (817) 205-6411 to learn more about our services.